Build good mental health with coaching

 Goals are where abstract hope turns into real outcomes.

 The boost you get from hitting a target you set for yourself is incredible.
-If you make a habit of doing that, it's a sign that you're in control of your life, and your emotions aren't clouding your judgement.
+If you make a habit of doing that, it's a sign that you're in control of your life, and your emotions aren't clouding your judgment.
 You aren't overpromising in a fit of mania, and you're not underestimating your abilities due to low self-esteem.

 One of the best signs of good mental health is resilience.
 It's the ability to deal with the challenges that life throws at you.
 Essentially it means that you don't get overwhelmed when things hit the fan.